desword/desword.github.io/_news/announcement_1.md

 related_posts: false
 ---

-One paper accepted to INFOCOM 2024.
-Congrats to Jinlong !
+One paper about simulating IoT protocols has been accepted to IoT Journal 2023.